andrewcheryl/portfolio-Semantic-Search-Engine/README.md

 ### Search algorithm development
 Jupyter notebook : 04-Develop-Semantic-search-process.ipynb

-Seaarch process broken down into three steps:
+The development of the search process was broken down into four steps:

 1. Build corpus - during development this was limited to a test set of 255 pages so that dtm could be loaded into a dataframe for inspection.

-Issues encounted:
--  size of dtm dataframe causing lots of crashes - in final build data kept in sparse matrix until final step to present search results.

 2. Build document matrix using Tfidf then apply TruncatedSVD with 200 components.
 Review of top features resulted in tweaking of cleaning process.
+In early tests the size of the dtm dataframe caused lots of crashes so the development process was restricted to a smaller test set.
+In the final model data is kept in a sparse matrix until the final step to present search results.

 3. Build search function
     - add search term to document term matrix (DTM) using Tfidf model fitted in step 2.